pauldruce/RFL/README.md

 On Ubuntu, I imagine `apt-get install libgsl-dev` and `apt-get install libarmadillo-dev` should suffice.

-For Windows and other Linux distros you will have to follow the installation instruction on the website above.
+For Windows and other Linux distros, you will have to follow the installation instruction on the website above.
 Good luck :)

 ## Building the library

-Once you have installed the required dependencies, building RFL library can be done in various ways, but the simplest is to use CMake.
+Once you have installed the required dependencies, building the RFL library can be done in various ways, but the simplest is to use CMake.
 To install CMake, please follow the instructions on the website: [https://cmake.org]()